BU-KABlab/PANDA-BEAR/documentation/Developer-Guide.md

 ## Project Architecture

-The PANDA-SDL system is organized into several key components:
+The PANDA-BEAR system is organized into several key components:

 ### Core Libraries